Bahrain Work Visa

 Step 4: Applying for a Bahrain Work Visa: The employer then submits your work visa application via the official LMRA portal.
 You must undergo medical tests and submit the relevant documentation required for the approval of your work permit.
 Y-Axis can guide you through the steps.

-Step 5: Fly to Bahrain: Once your work visa is approved, fly to Bahrain.
-Y-Axis will provide complete counseling with the relocation, post-arrival, and Residence Permit process in Bahrain.
+Step 5: Once your work visa is approved, fly to Bahrain.
+Y-Axis will provide complete counselling with the relocation, post-arrival, and Residence Permit process in Bahrain.
+For renewals: since October 2023, your employer can renew your work permit and residence permit digitally via the LMRA Expat Management System (EMS) while you are outside Bahrain — up to 6 months before expiry.
+No need to be physically present in Bahrain for renewals.

 Bahrain Work Visa Cost